 International flights to Taiwan mostly land at Taoyuan International Airport, a one-hour bus ride from Taipei where you can take a domestic flight from Songshan Airport to Taitung.
 A few flights from Asian countries land at Kaohsiung International Airport where you can avoid the bus ride and directly catch a domestic flight to Taitung.
 From there small aircraft offer a 15-minute flight to Green Island.
 These tickets need to be booked in advance.
-Ferries are also available from Taitung town or Fugang Harbour to the north, that takes one hour.
+Ferries are also available from Taitung town or Fugang Harbour to the north, which takes one hour.
 This is often a choppy ride.

 There are at least 30 hotels on Green Island ranging from $20-$150 per night.
 Several of them have dive operations included.
 Otherwise, there are several dive shops of varying quality.
-You are well advised to examine them a bit before selecting.
+You are well-advised to examine them a bit before selection.
 Equipment and services are better in some shops.
 Several are clearly a cut above.
 Blue Safari has a good reputation.
 This website is a good source for the available housing options and can arrange a booking:

 Green Island Activities (aside from scuba diving)